kkmhogen/KBeaconDemo_Ios/README.md

 ----
 ## 1. Introduction
-We provide SDK library on GitHub, you can found the latest in directory:
-./kbeaconlib.framework
-And the history version library at:
-./kbeacon_library

 With this SDK, you can scan and configure the KBeacon device.
 The SDK include follow main class:
 * KBeaconsMgr: Global definition, responsible for scanning KBeacon devices advertisement packet, and monitoring the Bluetooth status of the system;